Stress Kills: The Effects of Long Term High Levels of Cortisol

 Keeping positive relationships can improve your resiliency and

-• Seek out help.
+support system. - Seek out help.
 Talk to someone, whether it be a friend or professional

 if needed.
 Many people avoid seeking help because they feel they